josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🦇_being_vocal_and_female_online.md

 but also...

-no fucking wonder none of uou got consent.
+no fucking wonder none of you got consent.

 you think this shit is suddenly going to pit you on the, "why yes, i would not hate making babies with that man" list?